-Smart planning is essential for technology adoption
+Smart planning is essential for technology adoption.

 Planning for your company’s growth is like looking into a crystal ball – and growing while implementing new technology can be a double-edged sword.
-Managed incorrectly, it can be just as likely to cause totally unexpected disruptions as much as it has become a problem-solver.
+Managed incorrectly, it can be just as likely to cause unexpected disruptions as much as it has become a problem-solver.

-The uniqueness factor isn’t going away, but it is possible to take a look into that technology crystal ball and plan for some common obstacles that are likely to appear as you move your company to the next level of growth.
-Here are a few you definitely want to keep your eyes open for.
+The uniqueness factor isn’t going away, but it is possible to look into that technology crystal ball and plan for some common obstacles that are likely to appear as you move your company to the next level of growth.
+Here are a few you want to keep your eyes open for.